 - Values for large-tonnage stamping presses have decreased slightly during the past 12 months

 - Momentum for electric vehicles has also stalled due to lower oil prices

 Gordon Brothers by the numbers

-Lenders should be wary of certain collateral: Custom assembly, sequencing, and single purpose automotive production machinery is generally expensive to purchase due to high design and engineering costs.
+Lenders should be wary of certain collateral: Custom assembly, sequencing, and single-purpose automotive production machinery is generally expensive to purchase due to high design and engineering costs.
 These machines will have very limited resale value unless sold to an end user making the exact same part.
 In liquidation scenarios, these machines generally only have component or scrap value.
-Other equipment with potential for limited value return include painting equipment, part-specific test and measurement equipment, and installation intensive equipment, which can be cost prohibitive to remove.
+Other equipment with potential for limited value return includes painting equipment, part-specific test and measurement equipment, and installation-intensive equipment, which can be cost prohibitive to remove.
 Standard metalworking and plastics equipment, which remain common in many types of manufacturing, are typically widely marketable and represent good collateral.

 Gordon Brothers is closely monitoring several key issues including the recent announcement by Ford to cut 10 percent of its white-collar workforce by August 2019 and GM’s previously announced closings of five plants in North America as well as white-collar layoffs in 2019.
 Also, the continuing effects related to import tariffs imposed by the Trump administration and any changes to state and federal regulations should be routinely monitored, as significant changes may impact future equipment values.